acflippo/Intro_to_Computer_Vision/README.md

 </code></pre>

-This will start the Notebook IDE in your preferred browser as http://localhost:8888/?token=xxxx If you use Chrome, this will automatically be launched there.
-You can always grab the link and paste it in your browser if needed.
+This will start the Notebook IDE in your preferred browser as http://localhost:8888/?token=xxxx You can always grab the link and paste it in your browser if needed.

+To exit your Notebook environment, just save your notebook and close all Jupyter notebook tabs in your browser.
+On the command prompt from where your notebook was launched, run Ctrl-C to stop the IDE and type "y" return to confirm.

+### Windows Environment Troubleshooting

+If you have trouble running "jupyter notebook", try installing or re-installing jupyter package.

+<pre><code>
+   prompt> conda install -c anaconda jupyter
+</code></pre>